frederic-perez/AmE-dictionary/data/idioms.md

 __knuckle-dragger__ A stupid, oafish person, especially a large man.
 An allusion to an ape.
 Often spelled without a hyphen. _My sister has started dating some knuckle-dragger she met down at the gym, much to my parents’ chagrin._
 __l’esprit de l’escalier__ :dart: (l’esprit d’escalier) A French phrase meaning “the wit of the staircase,” a perfect witty remark, retort, or rejoinder that occurs to one after the fact or too late to be used. _I was on the bus home long after being tongue-lashed by my boss when I thought of the perfect things to say that would take him down a few pegs.
 Ah, l’esprit de l’escalier!_
 __labor under the illusion of/that__ To live, operate, or function with the unyielding belief in something, especially that which is fanciful, unrealistic, or untrue.
-__Lady Luck__ :two: The personification of fortune, whether good or bad.
+__Lady Luck__ :three: The personification of fortune, whether good or bad.
 (Sometimes spelled in lowercase.) _I’m riding with Lady Luck._
 __laid-back__ _adj_ :nine::m: __1__ Calm, casual, or at ease.
 Unhurried and relaxed. _Syn_ mellow _Laid-back guy or people._ _Australia’s laid back lifestyle._ _Oh, I’m sure Tim isn’t worried about any of this—he’s so laid-back._ _Such a laid back place._ __2__ Intoxicated.
 __land of plenty__ A fictional or imagined utopian place where there is an abundance of everything needed to survive and flourish.
 __land on (one’s) feet__ To gracefully survive a bad situation.